First of All, What is Cyber Security and Why is it Necessary for Internet Browsers

 The mechanism of Application Whitelisting takes the opposite approach than traditional antivirus blacklisting approaches.
 It will deny the execution of any application that has not previously been explicitly approved as “not malicious” by default.
 The “default deny” approach can prevent attacks from malicious code that has never been seen before while the antivirus blacklist databases will not recognize the malicious code.
 As such, the strategy is particularly important for larger companies where it ensures the right applications are on the company’s computer.

 2. Patch Applications and 3.
 Operating Systems

-Patch applications and operating systems are used to safeguard computer from virus and intrusion attacks.
+Patch applications and operating systems are used to safeguard the computer from virus and intrusion attacks.
 In this regard, regular patches and updates of software are vital to prevent network security breaches.
 In fact, system updates perform a myriad of tasks where these updates will deliver revisions to a computer or system, such as removing outdated features, adding new features, updating drivers, delivering bug fixes, and most importantly, fixing security holes that have been discovered.
 As such, many companies and organisations start to realize that software updates not only ensure the best performance from your computers but also protect you from cyber-attacks.

 4. Restrict Administrative Privileges